raestio/accommodation-booking-system/README.md

 $ mvn package  #app builds
 $ java -jar target/accommodation-booking-system-1.0.0.beta.jar #app starts (it will connect to postgres running in Docker)

-Type localhost:8080 in Google Chrome (In Firefox it does not work correctly)
+Type localhost:8080 in Google Chrome (In Firefox it does not work correctly).
 Some test accounts are created in advance so you can log in with them to test it out:

 Admin